BS ('85) Iowa State; MS ('94), PhD ('95) Oregon State

 - I have been working on developing a quantum Lyapunov exponent which would share definition consequences with the classical exponent.
 I presented some of my results at a talk in Korea.

 - I have done work on developing a parallel computation platform for finding Lyapunov exponents.
 The platform consists of a PVM or Beowulf type cluster.
 The code will be available here soon; as well as a CD-ROM image so that you can build your own cluster with a minimum of stress!

 Why did it take me nine years to get a master's degree?
 It didn't!
 After getting my degree from Iowa State, I spent a few months in Tennessee working with the Appalachian Service Project.
 Then, I joined the Peace Corps, and spent the next seven years deep in the South Pacific as a high school teacher.

 In my spare time, I play the trumpet.
-When I'm rich, I'll get a Monette like the one shown at left, but I recently discovered Scodwell Trumpets, and I am now the proud owner of one of his Vega models.
+I used to want to play on a Monette, but I recently discovered Scodwell Trumpets, and I am now the proud owner of one of his Vegas models, and it is easily the best trumpet I have ever played in my life.
 I also play on some old Bach Trumpets.
 Do you play a Bach?
 Here is a list of serial numbers so you can find out how old your trumpet is.